nuta/resea/INTERNALS.md

 Only memmgr and startup servers (apps spawned by memmgr) has a channel connected to the kernel server at cid 1.
-There're no differences between the kernel server and other servers from userland.
+There're no differences between the kernel server and other servers.
 Use `sys_ipc` to communicate with the kernel server as if it is a normal userland server.

 Data structures
 ---------------